gavinlyonsrepo/ERM19264_UC1609/README.md

 2. SINGLE_BUFFER
 3. NO_BUFFER , Text only no buffer , relatively light weight.
 A "hello world" Sketch uses 2320 bytes (7%) of and 42 bytes (2%) of dynamic memory.
 Turns LCD into simple character LCD(216 characters)

-To switch between user must make a change to the USER BUFFER OPTION SECTION  at top of ERM19264_UC1609.h file.
+To switch between modes, user must make a change to the USER BUFFER OPTION SECTION  at top of ERM19264_UC1609.h file.
 Pick one option and one option only.
 The example files at top, say which option to pick.
 If wrong option is picked, example files will not work or even compile.
 Bitmaps can still be written directly to screen in NO_BUFFER mode but no graphics possible.